 7. Be positive

 A diabetes diagnosis can be scary, especially since there's always the risk of complications.
-Diabetes is the 7th leading cause of death in the United States, according to the Centers for Disease Control and Prevention.
+Diabetes is the in the United States, according to the Centers for Disease Control and Prevention.
 Although life-threatening complications can happen, you should keep conversations positive when speaking to someone living with type 2 diabetes.
 They are most likely aware of the possible complications, so they don't need to hear about people who died from diabetes or had limbs amputated.
 Offer positive support, not negative stories.

 You may feel helpless when a loved one is diagnosed with diabetes, but your strength and support can help this person get through the toughest times.
 Be positive, offer specific help, and learn as much about the disease as possible.
 These efforts may seem insignificant from your vantage point, but they can make a huge difference in someone’s life.